tiyez/bcpp/readme.md

 My version of C preprocessor with features that I would like to have in standard preprocessor.

-It's a rough sketch of my ideas, but at least it capable to evaluate standard C headers on Windows and MacOS.
+It's a rough sketch of my ideas, but at least it capable to evaluate standard C headers on Linux and MacOS.

 Additional features:
 - multiline macros